-The lab supports research in various fields of renewable energy throughout TAU, looking for innovative ways for extending and enhancing the use and effectivity of RE.
+The Boris Mints Institute Renewable Energy Lab supports research in various fields of renewable energy throughout TAU, looking for innovative ways for extending and enhancing the use and effectivity of RE.

 Assaf Hochman, Graduating BMI Fellow